-- Ruth, Saskia P. (forthcoming): Populism and the Erosion of Horizontal Accountability in Latin America, in Political Studies.
+- Ruth, Saskia P. (2017): Populism and the Erosion of Horizontal Accountability in Latin America, online first in Political Studies.

 - Ruth, Saskia P., Yanina Welp, and Laurence Whitehead (2017) (Eds.)
 “Let the People Rule?
 Direct Democracy in the Twenty-first Century”, Colchester: ECPR Press.

 News – University of Zurich funds Gamification in Higher Education

 In december 2016, Dr. Rebecca Welge and I have been awarded with the Lehrkredit of the University of Zurich – a competitive teaching grant- to further develop the innovative teaching method of the “instructed educational game for higher education”.